thotino/welcome-track-system-orchestrator/README.md

 docker run --name kafka-server1 --network kafka-net -e ALLOW_PLAINTEXT_LISTENER=yes -e KAFKA_CFG_ZOOKEEPER_CONNECT=zookeeper-server:2181 -e KAFKA_CFG_ADVERTISED_LISTENERS=PLAINTEXT://localhost:9092 -p 9092:9092 bitnami/kafka:latest

 ```
+The zookeeper server is running on the port 2181.
+The kafka server is running on the the port 9092.

 ## INSTALL AND START A SINGLE NODE CLUSTER (WITH DOCKER)
 ```sh